EAlmazanG/sensentiment-analysis-reviews/README.md

 sentiment-analysis-reviews/
 │
 ├── data/
 │   ├── raw/                # Raw data collected from Scrapy (CSV) │   └── processed/          # Cleaned and processed data
 │
 ├── notebooks/
 │   └── scraping.ipynb              # Notebook for scrap the data
 │   └── data_cleaning.ipynb         # Notebook for initial data exploration and cleaning
 │   └── sentiment_analysis.ipynb    # Notebook for training and testing the ML model
 │
 ├── src/
 │   ├── scraper.py          # Script for scrap the data with selenium
 │   ├── cleaning.py         # Script for cleaning the data with pandas
 │   ├── ml_processing.py    # Script with functions to do the sentiment analysis and word processing │   ├── ai_insights.py      # Script with functions to extract the insights using GPT │   ├── plots.py            # Script with plot functions for sentiment analysis
 │   └── sentiment.py        # Script for sentiment analysis and extraction of insights
 │
-├── reports/
+├── app/
-│
+│   ├── .py                 # Script with functions to extract the insights using GPT │   ├── .py                 # Script with plot functions for sentiment analysis │   └── .py                 # Script for sentiment analysis and extraction of insights │
 ├── requirements.txt        # Dependencies (pandas, scikit-learn, scrapy, etc.)
 ├── environment.yml         # Conda environment configuration
 ├── chromedriver            # chromedriver exec, download it from Chrome for Developers ├── openai_setup.yml        # Keys for co (dont sync it in your repo!)
 ├── README.md               # Project documentation
 └── .gitignore              # Ignored files for the repository

 ```